huyprowow/University-Graduation-Project/README.md

 * docker installed

 # I. Set up
-change .env-example.local to .env.local fill all env value by your own
+change .env_example.local to .env.local fill all env value by your own
 | Variable Name          | Example value                      | Description                                                             |
 |------------------------|------------------------------------|-------------------------------------------------------------------------|
 | MILVUS_DB_ADDRESS|```localhost:19530```| milvus database use to connecting (example is ```localhost:19530``` if your run by docker-compose.yaml and not change it) or your own address|